isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

        }
    }

-The ``state`` argument informs the recipient about the state of this server.
+The ``state`` argument informs the recipient about the state of the sending server.
 The recipient can instantly resume the operation of the state machine without sending a heartbeat to check the partner's state.